zaphosting/docs/docs/dedicated-windows-foundry.md

 server_max_players=10
 ```

-See our [Server Configuration](foundry-configuration.md) to view all of the available options and what they each do.
+See our [Server Configuration](foundry-configuration.md) guide to view all of the available options and what they each do.

 ## Starting & Connecting to your server